yearn/yearn-api-archived/README.md

 ### Optional - Configure environment variables

-- .env.local and .env.dev contain sample API keys for various services (Infura/Etherscan).
+- .sample.env.local and .sample.env.dev contain sample API keys for various services (Infura/Etherscan).
 This is done to enable developers to get up to speed quickly.
 If you are planning on developing APIs that extensively utilize these keys please consider generating new API keys :)
 - Update your .env file to use your own custom web3, archive node, and graph endpoints
-- Update your .env file to use your own custom AWS Credentials (if using .env.dev and not .env.local)
+- Update your .env file to use your own custom AWS Credentials (if using .sample.env.dev and not .sample.sample.env.local)

 ## Usage Instructions